 CALL has evolved a lot in the past 30 years.
 Mobile technology for learning and games for learning are two exciting new technologies.
 But people need to think carefully about what really helps and not just adopt trendy technology.

 Teachers facing challenging environments and perhaps suspicious of learning technology should try to 'role play' the language learner.
 Dr. Hubbard suggests that teachers try using CALL materials in another language to experience technology from the learners point of view.
 This way, teachers can learn to understand what learners enjoy and what might frustrate them.

 A podcast series for ESL/ LINC professionals in Ontario from the LearnIT2teach project

-The LearnIT2teach Project is an initiative funded by Citizenship and Immigration Canada, Ontario Region, to develop and distribute learner courseware for CALL, and provide professional development and training to Ontario ESL and LINC professionals on how to use it in their programs.
+The LearnIT2teach Project is funded by Citizenship and Immigration Canada to develop and distribute LINC learner courseware for Computer-assisted language learning (CALL), and provide professional development and training to TESL professionals in CIC programs such as LINC on how to apply blended learning in their programs.

 The learnit2teach project's Friends